colinmollenhour/docker-ipdeny/README.md

-Block all IPs from the given countries using iptables and ipset if available.
+Block all IPs from the given countries using iptables and ipset, if available.

 - Refreshes data every 30 days from ipdeny.com.
 - Pre-built image blocks only Russia and China.
 Build your own to customize.